 There are various types of pre-employment skills testing.
 Each type of pre-employment test enables you to assess your applicants for different criteria relevant to the role.
 The essential skills tests include soft skills tests, knowledge tests, personality attributes tests, tests that assess cultural fit, cognitive ability tests, and more.
 Selecting the right pre-employment skills test can give you an insight into the candidate’s suitability for the role and give the candidate more information about your company and the position.

 Soft skills tests

-Soft skills tests analyze the way a candidate is likely to interact with others within a team.
-They assess how candidates communicate with others, and their ability to listen to and empathize with their team members.
-For example, TestGorilla's communication test created by a subject matter expert can help you assess a candidate's communication skills more objectively.
+Soft skills tests analyze how a candidate is likely to interact with others within a team.
+These types of test assess how candidates communicate with others, and their ability to listen to and empathize with their team members.
+For example, TestGorilla's communication test, created by a subject matter expert, can help you assess a candidate's communication skills more objectively.

 Soft skills are important because a candidate’s success can hinge on their ability to interact with the team.
 A candidate with good soft skills is likely to:

 Most roles require some level of ability in at least one skill, so it's important to determine what you'll need for a given role so you can test candidates for that skill.